Harry Bentley (golfer)

 Harry Geoffrey Bentley (13 October 1907 – 17 October 1991) was an English international amateur golfer.
 He won the open national amateur championships of England, France, Germany and Italy and represented Great Britain and Ireland in the Walker Cup on three occasions, including the first winning team, in 1938.
-He also finished as the leading amateur in the French, Belgian and Czechoslovakian open championships, and was runner-up in several national amateur championships.
+He also finished as the leading amateur in the French, Belgian and Czechoslovak open championships, and was runner-up in several national amateur championships.

 Bentley was born in Manchester on 13 October 1907, and was a member of Hesketh Golf Club, along with his brother Arnold, who was also a successful amateur golfer.
 He died in Paris in October 1991, at the age of 84.